Skip to main content

 5. Volaklis KA, et al. Muscular strength as a strong predictor of mortality.
 Eur J Intern Med.
 2015;26(5):303-310.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right strength plan must be matched to your unique health history, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)